|

 a chicken by looking for sodium in the nutritional information on the

-packaging: anything over 100mg of sodium means that broth has been added.
+packaging: anything over 100mg of sodium means that sodium has been added.

 Some people have tried a simpler

-approach and simply add lots of water to their cat's tinned food in order to
+approach and simply add lots of water to their cat's canned food in order to

 make it soupy.
 You can use a blender if necessary to make it fairly smooth.